tfsaggregator/aggregator-docs/content/intro/index.md

 allowing dynamic calculation of field values in TFS and more.
 (For example: Dev work + Test Work = Total Work).

-You can use the [**Server Plugin**](https://github.com/tfsaggregator/tfsaggregator), for TFS 2013 update 2 up to TFS 2017 RTM, or the [**Web Hooks**](https://github.com/tfsaggregator/tfsaggregator-webhooks) version, for VSTS or TFS 2015 and later.
+You can use the [**Server Plugin**](https://github.com/tfsaggregator/tfsaggregator), for TFS 2013 update 2 up to TFS 2017 RTM, or the [**Web Service**](https://github.com/tfsaggregator/tfsaggregator-webhooks) version, for VSTS or TFS 2015 and later.

-> The Web Hooks version is still in beta.
+> The Web Service version is still in beta.

 > TFS Server API changed frequently in the past: the Server Plugin contains specific checks for the TFS version.
 > TFS Aggregator Server Plugin binaries will work only with a specific TFS version.